frontenddogma/css-optimization-basics/manuscript/production.md

 C> _Example: The approach taken by the Go framework._

-At the end of the day there’s no single answer for optimal CSS file management.
-The solution we choose benefits from being simple, but the approach depends on project complexity as well as our options to automate.
+At the end of the day, there’s no single answer for optimal CSS file management.
+The solution we choose benefits from being simple, but the approach depends on project complexity and our options to automate.
 And sometimes, as of recent years, our frameworks and tooling answer this for us.

 ## Output Control